-No faction got a majority
+In some districts, no faction got a majority.
 If you wanted peace, who was your second choice?
-Some Catholic candidates for peace asked followers to give their next rank to the Protestants for peace, not to the Catholics for more of "The Troubles."
-Protestants for peace made a similar ask.
-"RCV gives" "Proportionality on every axis."-Moon Duchin Peace won. 🕊
+Some Catholic candidates for peace asked followers to rank the Protestants for peace, above the Catholics opposed to the peace deal.
+Some Protestants for peace made a similar ask. page 50.
+With "proportionality on every axis,"